-Velshi joined Al Jazeera America as its first on-air hire from CNN where he was CNN’s Chief Business Correspondent, anchor of CNN International’s World Business Today, and the host of CNN’s weekly business roundtable Your Monday, reaching viewers, listeners and readers in 222 countries every day.
+Velshi joined Al Jazeera America as its first on-air hire from CNN where he was the channel’s chief business correspondent, anchor of CNN International’s “World Business Today” and the host of CNN’s weekly business roundtable “Your Money”.
+Velshi also co-hosted CNN’s morning show, “American Morning”.

-Since 2008, Velshi has reported extensively on the global financial crisis; the struggles of Fannie Mae, Freddie Mac, AIG, and Lehman Brothers; the U.S. government’s bailout plan; the battle over the fate of the American big three automakers; and the U.S. debt ceiling and budget debate.
+Velshi has reported extensively on the global financial crisis; the struggles of Fannie Mae, Freddie Mac, AIG and Lehman Brothers; the U.S. government’s bailout plan; the battle over the fate of the American big three automakers; and the U.S. debt ceiling and budget debate.
 Known for his trademark exposition and explanation, Velshi appeared as a guest economics analyst on shows like “Oprah”, “The View”, and “The Daily Show with Jon Stewart” at the height of the global financial crisis, explaining the causes of the meltdown in plain terms.

 Born in Nairobi and raised in Toronto, Velshi graduated from Queen’s University in Canada with a degree in Religion.
 Velshi splits his time between New York City and Philadelphia.
 Active in the community, Velshi serves on the Board of Trustees of the X-Prize Foundation, Seeds of Peace, and the Chicago History Museum.
 He volunteers with the New York’s Center for Urban Community Services homeless outreach program one morning per week.To contact Ali please click here.